 A joint venture is a business arrangement in which a number of parties agree to work together in pursuit of a business or in relation to a specific project.
 Each party will have different interests in the joint venture and different responsibilities.
-The parties will each make a different contribution to the joint venture whether by way of assets, investment or skills.
+The parties will each make a contribution to the joint venture whether by way of assets, investment or skills.
+These contributions may be the same of different.
 Each party will be entitled to a share in the revenue generated by the joint venture.
 This share will largely be calculated by reference to that party's contribution.

 There are many different legal structures, both incorporated and unincorporated, which can be used as vehicles to run a joint venture.
 This guide sets out the key characteristics and the advantages and disadvantages of some of those structures.